gejames/infoblox_networks/README.md

 ## Next Steps

 From here, you should be able to add additional tasks that create hosts records or update existing networks.
-Try to write a playbook that updates the extensible network of an existing network and tests to make sure it is an valid parent container.
+Try to write a playbook that updates the extensible attributes of an existing network and tests to make sure it is an valid parent container.